-Small Apartments_’ Franklin Franklin is a fully realized and sympathetic protagonist in the vein of Ignatius Reilly (_A Confederacy of Dunces), a simple man who yearns for “a land of pastoral serenity” devoid of the irritants of contemporary urban life.
-An off-beat tale, Small Apartments is accented along the way by murder, strange fingernail collections, and the occasional blast from a treasured alphorn. –SXSW
+Small Apartments’ Franklin Franklin is a fully realized and sympathetic protagonist in the vein of Ignatius Reilly, a simple man who yearns for “a land of pastoral serenity” devoid of the irritants of contemporary urban life.

 Bizarre, crude, and unsettling performances combined with a quirky production design adds up to a surprisingly funny (although completely absurdist) movie.
 The camera work was at times really nice and crisp, particularly at night, but most of the time it had a really tacky over-saturated look.
 All in all, worth checking out - if even just for Lucas' performance (the suicide set-up, in particular).